bigdatasciencegroup/Go-Incubate/Deployment-WebRTC/webRTC/questions.md

 5. Will the program still work fine if browser downloaders join the server first before any video uploaders are available?

-6. In the following statement: `peerConnection.SetRemoteDescription(offer)` , is there communication from the server to the remote browser taking place or is it simply setting local variables in the server about the remote browser?
+6. Upon executing the following statement: `peerConnection.SetRemoteDescription(offer)`, line 92, is there any network communication which occurs(e.g., communicate to remote browser or communicate to ICE/STUN)?
+What type of network communication occurs and what is their purpose?

-7. At line 126, main.go, we add localtrack to peerconnection.
-So where is the server code which is responsible to reading the local video from server and sending it to the client?
-Or is it that the client pulls the video from the server using its javascript?
+7. At lines 45 and 121, new `peerConnection`s are formed for each uploader and downloader browser.
+Hence, we are overwriting the previous `peerConnection` variable each time we declare a new one.
+By overwriting the previous `peerConnection` handles, we will be unable to change any properties of those peer-to-peer connections since we have lost their handles, right?

 The following are questions from other webrtc library.

-8.  (refer here: https://github.com/pion/webrtc/blob/3d2c1c2c32c96b5124c43ad85390cf1fb0961924/track.go#L81) In `func (t *Track)Read(b []byte) (n int, err error)`, why when number of `len(t.activeSenders) != 0`, it implies a local track?
+8. Refer here: https://github.com/pion/webrtc/blob/3d2c1c2c32c96b5124c43ad85390cf1fb0961924/track.go#L81 .
+In `func (t *Track)Read(b []byte) (n int, err error)`, why when number of `len(t.activeSenders) != 0`, it implies a local track?

-9.
+9. Within the `func (pc *PeerConnection) SetRemoteDescription(desc SessionDescription) error` function, what is the purpose and function of the goroutine at this line: https://github.com/pion/webrtc/blob/3d2c1c2c32c96b5124c43ad85390cf1fb0961924/peerconnection.go#L984

+Thank you for your help.